-Artline 70 & 90 (Bullet & Chisel Tip respectively) is the equivalent style to the Dymark i70 & i90 - they made it easy for everyone with the '70' & '90' in the name designating the similarities.
-All pens are Xylene-Free, Quick Drying and General Purpose Permanent Markers.
-Available in Black, Blue & Red Ink.
+Artline 70 & 90 (Bullet & Chisel Tip respectively) is the equivalent of the Dymark i70 & i90 - they made it easy for everyone with the '70' & '90' in the name designating the similarities.
+All pens are xylene-free, quick drying and general purpose permanent markers.
+Available in black, blue & red Ink.

-Artline 17 & 19 (Bullet & Chisel Tip respectively) have ingeniously become one pen in the Dymark range; the Industrial Marker called the Dymark D10 with a reversible bullet/chisel tip.
-The only real difference between this range and the 70 & 90 range is that these have a higher grade of ink for use in more 'industrial' situation and the inclusion of xylene content in the pen means they are able to be used on greasy surfaces.
-These are all permanent markers and only available in Black Ink.
+Artline 17 & 19 (Bullet & Chisel Tip respectively) have ingeniously become one pen in the Dymark range - the Industrial Marker called the Dymark D10 with a reversible bullet/chisel tip.
+The only real difference between this and the 70 & 90 range is that these have a higher grade of ink for use in more 'industrial' situations and the inclusion of xylene content in the pen means they are able to be used on greasy surfaces.
+These are all permanent markers and only available in black ink.

-So in conclusion, from customer feedback, Artline quality still leads the way, whilst Dymark has pitched itself in the market as a more cost effective equivalent style marker pen seeking to gain some of the market from the 'Artline' big brother.
+So in conclusion, from customer feedback, Artline quality still leads the way, whilst Dymark has pitched itself in the market as a more cost-effective equivalent style marker pen seeking to gain some of the market from big brother Artline.
 Why not try for yourself a box of each brand and make your own decision?

-Note: G'day!
-Dependant on where you live in Australia you might refer to these thick permanent marker pens as a Nikko, Sharpie or Texta.
-Whatever you call them, this is what your chasing!
+Note: Depending on where you live in Australia, you might refer to these thick permanent marker pens as a Nikko, Sharpie or Texta.
+Whatever you call them, this is what you're chasing!